 Transfer pricing in Albania

-Arm's length principle √ Since 1998
+Arm's length principle ✓ Since 1998

 Documentation liability ✓ Since 2014

 APA ✓ Since 2014

-Country-by-Country liability √ Since 2019
+Country-by-Country liability ✓ Since 2019

-Master file-local file (OECD BEPS 13) applicable √ -
+Master file-local file (OECD BEPS 13) applicable ✓ -

 Penalty

 lack of documentation ✓ ~ Delayed submission of documentation - EUR 80 / for each month of delay.

-tax shortage ✓ 0.06% on a daily basis (not more than 365 days) on tax underpayment + late payment interest.
+tax shortage ✓ 0.06% on a daily basis (not more than 365 days) on tax underpayment + late payment interest

-Related parties 50%> A person holding or controlling 50% or more of shares, or directly or indirectly controlling the other company.
+Related parties > 50% A person holding or controlling 50% or more of shares, or directly or indirectly controlling the other company.

-Safe harbours No
+Safe harbors No -

-Level of attention paid by Тах 8/10
+Level of attention paid by Authority Тах 8/10

-- 5% for entities which operate in the agritourism industry, during their first 10 years of activity. - Any entity which operates a 4- or 5-star hotel and that acquires the status of special investor by December 2024 will be exempt from CIT for the first 10 years of their operation.
+Any entity which operates a 4- or 5-star hotel and that acquires the status of special investor by December 2024 will be exempt from CIT for the first 10 years of their operation.

-The assessment of CIT is based on the FS prepared in accordance with the National Accounting Standards or IFRS, subject to certain adjustments for tax purposes as specified in the Corporate Tax Law and other supplementary legal acts.
-Fiscal losses may be carried forward for up to three consecutive years.
-For taxpayers investing in projects worth more than ALL 1 billion, the period in which the losses can be carried forward is five years.
+The assessment of CIT is based on the FS prepared in accordance with the National Accounting Standards or IFRS, subject to certain adjustments for tax purposes as specified in the Corporate Income Tax Law and other supplementary legal acts.
+Fiscal losses may be carried forward for up to five consecutive years.
 The law does not provide for consolidated tax returns.
 Each company forming part of a group must file a separate tax return.

-The gross amounts of interest, royalties, dividends, and shares of partnerships' profits paid to non-resident companies are subject to a withholding tax of 15%, unless a Double Taxation Treaty (DTT) provides for a lower rate.
+The gross amounts of interest, royalties, dividends, and shares of partnerships' profits paid to non-resident companies are subject to a withholding tax of 15%, unless a double taxation treaty (DTT) provides for a lower rate.
 Albania has established agreements with 43 countries for the avoidance of double taxation.
 41 of these have been ratified and are currently in force.

-Tax on dividends starting from 2019 has been decreased from 15% to 8%.
+Tax on dividends is 8%.